 I could go on and on but the point I am trying to get across is that I do these things often.
 Depends on the person, how they treat me, the feeling I get at the time etc. Hard to convey.
 These things I do so often, that I have to exploit them a bit here because like I said earlier, I don't want you to call someone else.

-There is a trade-off that people make when they buy their own parts.
-And people do this for what reason?
-Because they know that if I supply the part, I make a markup on the part and turn a profit on the part.
-In exchange for that markup profit, I warranty the part and labor for at least a year and many cases longer.
-I'm not sure why people assume they can get their own purchased parts installed.
-If that is what you want I will do it but it will come at a trade-off.
+Do not call me and ask how much to install your part.
+I make money on parts and I give you a warranty, Skip me if that is what you want.
 When you go to the restaurant to eat, do you go there with 4 slices of bacon and two raw eggs and two slices of whole wheat bread and ask them to just charge you labor to cook your food do you?
 The answer is obviously no. You need an alternator.
 I will supply the alternator and the labor to install it and then I will warranty that alternator for two years for parts and labor.
-Yes I will make more money, but not a lot more.
-You still want to go get it yourself and have no warranty?
-The trade-off is really not worth it, nor is it fair to me who makes a living from parts and labor.
-That is what I do and what I have been doing for 35+ years.
-Just sayin...
+Yes I will make money on the part, but only what is an accepted industry standard.